Middle Run Natural Area

 Viola pubescens var. pubescens, Downy Yellow Violet

-Viola sororia, Woolly Blue Violet
+Viola sororia, Common Blue Violet

 Veratrum viride, American False Hellebore (just leaves)